eemila/Hello-world/README.md

 ## General info
 Websites are not responsive (yet).
 This file is to present my progress in webdevelopment.
-First project is very simple (El.Papriko, cars), second has some additional features (Yellow), third is a little bit more complex (Malina).
+Two of them are very simple (El.Papriko, cars) and two - a little bit more complex (Yellow, Malina).
-The first projects from this file can be compared with recently added project so as to check what was my starting point at webdevelopment and what I've learnt so far.
+The first projects from this file can be compared with recently added projects so as to check what was my starting point at webdevelopment and what I've learnt so far.

 ## Technologies
 * HTML5